- Compare and find a great deal on business insurance &

-There are many things that you might want to protect your business against.
-For example, a key person leaving or an accident that damages your premises can both cause you serious losses.
+There are many things you might want to protect your business against.
+For example, a key person leaving or an accident that damages your premises can cause you serious losses.
 You may also become vulnerable to legal action by employees or clients.
-No one knows what’s around the corner, so having insurance for your business that could cover you if things go awry is worth considering.
+No one knows what’s around the corner, so having insurance for your business that could cover you if things go wrong, is worth considering.

 What are the different types of business insurance?

 This will depend on the size and nature of your business and what you want cover for.
 Think about the everyday risk involved with the type of work you do, and what you’ll need to be protected against.